Dangerous Dogs Act 1991: Introduction

 Britain has a long history of various dog legislation in attempts to protect the public.
 In the ninth century, dog-owners were fined if their dog bit a person.
 In 1839, fines were exacted for allowing dogs to run loose in London, and owners were liable if their unmuzzled dog attacked a person or other animal.
 In 1847, it became a criminal offence to let a dangerous dog run loose.
 The power to confiscate dogs was introduced in 1871.
 Prohibition of owning a dog as a penalty was available in 1989.
 The 1991 Act banned four types of dog, and made it an offence for an owner to allow any dog "to be dangerously out of control".
 In 1997, the Act was amended, relaxing rules and giving courts more flexibility about euthanasia orders.
 And in 2006, local authorities were empowered to ban dogs from certain public areas to reduce menace and fouling by dogs.

 Section 1 (Breed Specific Legislation)

 Under the Act, it is illegal to own certain dogs without an exemption from a court.
 The Act bans the breeding, sale and exchange of these dogs, even if they are on the Index of Exempted Dogs.

-The Act applies to four types of dogs:
+The Act applies to five types of dogs: